mickidum/forms-api-for-websites/README.md

 });
 </pre>

-## CORS support and validation
+## CORS and validation

-The CORS support is disabled by default. \
+CORS is disabled by default. \
 If you need CORS just open '/forms-api/api/api.php' and uncoment three headers.

 Validation is disabled too. \